IanTeda/hugo.ianteda.com/content/now/index.md

 title: "Now"
 linkTitle: "Now"
 description: "A quick update on what I am doing now."
-summary: "A quick update on what I am doing now"
 keywords: "now now now"
 date: 2023-05-10 #The datetime assigned to this page.
 lastmod: 2023-05-10 #The datetime at which the content was last modified.